 - Make Crust First, combining all ingredients.
 Refrigerate for 30 minutes.

 - Remove almond flour pie dough and roll between two pieces of parchment paper or plastic wrap.
 Place in tart pan.
+You may need to press it in.
 There will be enough dough left over to make one small tester.

 - Bake at 350 degrees F. for 6 minutes, just enough to set the dough.